ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 -   Use `ghost` appearance mode
 -   Have `nimble-icon-arrow-expander-down` slotted into the `end` slot
 -   Grow to fill the width of the cell
--   Left-align the text (with padding) in the button to make the text within each button is aligned for a given column.
+-   Left-align the text (with padding) in the button to make the text within each button is aligned for a given column
     -   By default, button text is centered, so custom styling will be written to handle this case.
--   Ellipsize text in the button if it doesn't fit in the button.
+-   Ellipsize text in the button if it doesn't fit in the button
--   Provide the full text within the button's `title` if the text is ellipsized.
+-   Provide the full text within the button's `title` if the text is ellipsized
-    -   This likely will not be able to leverage the existing `overflow` directive as-is because the overflow will occur on the text within a `span` within the button, but the `title` should be added when the button is hovered.
+    -   It is unlikely this can leverage the existing `overflow` directive as-is because the overflow will occur on the text within a `span` within the button, but the `title` should be added when the button is hovered.
 The best solution to this problem will be determined during implementation.

 #### Group Header View Component